 • Misleading analytics: Fake click data is also incorporated into your analytics.
 This gives you incorrect insights, leading to poor decision-making.

-• Challenging optimization process: Campaign optimization based on irrelevant data won’t bring a positive outcome.
-This again leads to a waste of your time and efforts.
+• Challenging optimization process: Campaign optimization based on irrelevant data will not produce a positive outcome, again wasting your time and efforts.

 • Decreased engagement: When the click bots artificially increase click-through rates, it can lead to decreased engagement from real users.